Augmented chords can add drama and tension, as shown in these examples from popular songs from the ’60s through the ’80s.

 Scott McCormick is a musician and the author of the Mr. Pants series of graphic novels for kids.
 His new audiobook, Rivals!
 Frenemies Who Changed the World, has been described as “drunk history for middle-grade kids” and is available on Audible.
 Scott can be reached at firstname.lastname@example.org.

 Mystery chords in “A Hard Day’s Night” and “London Calling”

-Sixth chords can add subtle complexity to your songs
+Sixth chords add moody complexity to your music